saltstack/salt/doc/topics/installation/index.rst

 * `msgpack-python`_ - High-performance message interchange format
 * `YAML`_ - Python YAML bindings
 * `Jinja2`_ - parsing Salt States (configurable in the master settings)
+* `MarkupSafe`_ - Implements a XML/HTML/XHTML Markup safe string for Python
+* `apache-libcloud` - Python lib for interacting with many of the popular cloud service providers using a unified API

 Optional Dependencies
 ---------------------